MajorasMeow/circplot/README.md

 plot
 ```
 Great! now we have our circular plot!

 Think as the x-axis is bent circular (0-360) and the y-axis is radial (Here we use low values as it is set to slope intensity).
 In theory you can add more layers and set y-values in their geom to n which defines the level of the object ring/label/etc. For distribution like the GO Biol.
 Function Terms, each Term and its value were mapped to a certain x-value across 360°.
 It shows the TOP 5 GO terms for each bracket of adj_r2.
 If we set our threshold to 0 we have 10 brackets, 9 for 0.1, 8 for 0.2...

-We can plot in a light "white" theme using theme_color="white
+We can plot in a light "white" theme using theme_color="white"
 ```r
 plot<-circ_plot(cor_data =result, expr_data=data, read = T, save = F, theme_color = "white")
 plot